boidushya/better-lyrics/STYLING.md

      opacity: 0;
    }
    ```
+   This state is needed to reset transitions that may be partially complete (i.e., if it was paused earlier)

 2. **Opacity Override (Conditional):**
    This rule forces the pseudo-element’s opacity to 1, but only if the `.blyrics-zero-dur-animate` class is **not**